StavroulaTG/greek_cities/README.md

 ## Usage

-Type the below and follow the on screen prompts.
+Type the following and follow the on screen prompts:
     $ greek_islands

 ## Development